Tehmina124/Emotion-Recognition-from-Speech/README.md

 Random Forest combines multiple decision trees to make a final prediction.

-It works with the extracted acoustic features and also provides useful feature-importance information for explainability.
+The classifier works with extracted acoustic features and also provides useful feature-importance information for explainability.

 ---